idnow/de.idnow.ios/README.md

 pod 'IDnowSDK'
 ```

-- Then, run the following command:
+- Then, run the following command from the project's root folder in the terminal:

 ```
 pod install